Custom pages for logging into the server are available for SAML2 SSO, OAuth and OpenID. This section guides you through this customization.

 Create a new file with the name 'login.jsp' including the following code.

-This code snippet forwards the request to a different login page by checking the value of relyingParty parameter.
+What this code basically does is it forwards the request to a different login page by checking the value of

-Get the 'publisher_login.jsp' from here and place it at the same level as 'login.jsp'.
-Also, download the contents of the 'css' folders from that same link and put them inside the respective folders in the authenticationendpoint.
+- Get the 'travelocity_login.jsp' from here and place it at the same level as 'login.jsp'.
+Also, download the contents of the 'css' and 'images' folders from that same link and put them inside the respective folders in the authenticationendpoint.

-Log in to the publisher web app again.
+- Log in to the Travelocity.com web app again.
 You are presented with a different page.